celestiaorg/nmt/docs/spec/nmt.md

 The inclusion of the `0x01` value in the hash calculation serves as a non-leaf prefix and is done to conform to [RFC 6962](https://www.rfc-editor.org/rfc/rfc6962#section-2.1).

-In an NMT data structure, the `minNs` and `maxNs` values of the root node denote the minimum and maximum namespace IDs, respectively, of all messages within the tree.
+In an NMT data structure, the `minNs` and `maxNs` values of the root node denote the minimum and maximum namespaces, respectively, of all messages within the tree.

-An example of an NMT is shown in the figure below which utilizes SHA256 as the underlying hash function and namespace ID size of `1` byte.
+An example of an NMT is shown in the figure below which utilizes SHA256 as the underlying hash function and namespace size of `1` byte.
 The code snippets necessary to create this tree are provided in [NMT Library](./../nmt-lib.md) documentation, and the data items and tree nodes are represented as hex strings.
 For the sake of brevity, we have only included the first 7 hex digits of SHA256 for each namespace hash.